-During the year two new Appointed Governors and one Nominated Staff Governor joined the Board and three Appointed Governors stood down.
-Four existing Appointed Governors were re-appointed for a further term.
-The Board agreed that the terms of office of the two Nomnated Student Governors should be extended to April 2021 as the Covid-19 pandemic and national lockdown prevented new elections from being held.
+During the year one new Appointed Governor and one Nominated Student Governor joined the Board and two Appointed Governors stood down.
+Two existing Appointed Governors were re-appointed for a further term.
+The Board agreed that the terms of office of the two Nomnated Student Governors should be further extended to June 2021 as the Covid-19 pandemic and national lockdown prevented new elections from being held until the summer term 2021.